← Back to overview

 11421 Illustration alt

-Music in the arm
+Music in your arm

 On air: your elbow.
 This is where the music flows through your body directly into your ear.
 The loudspeaker causes a metal rod to vibrate.
 Its small surface…